Visiting Northern England and want to make the most of your day in Manchester?

 After the industrial revolution, the economy went down in North West England and clearly, these were not happy days.
 In the past 10 years though, after the IRA bombings that destroyed most of the city centre, everything was restructured.
 Manchester has been completely revitalised to become this amazing tech hub it is now.

 So that’s enough for the introduction.
-Let’s dive into your one day itinerary in Manchester, England!
+Let’s dive into your Manchester 1-day itinerary!

 Disclosure: This post may contain affiliate links, meaning I get a commission if you decide to make a purchase through my links, at no extra cost for you!
 This helps towards the upkeep of this website for which I am very grateful.